Lramseyer/vaporview/README.md

 - Native support for VCD, FST, and GHW files
 - Smooth panning and zooming using touchpad gestures or mouse scroll
-- Add, remove, rearrange, and grouping of signals in the viewer
+- Signal customization, grouping, and reordering in the viewer
 - Time markers - main and alt marker
+- Color theme responsive waveform color palette
 - Search for values within a waveform dump
 - Search for variables and scopes in the netlist
 - Custom signals from bit range